usafa-astro-201/2024-spring/06 structured programming and algorithms/README.md

 - Read Data
   - Scan in values Altperigee, Altapogee
 - Use aecalc to get the requested parameters
-  - a,e]=aecalc(Altperigee, Altapogee)
+  - [a,e]=aecalc(Altperigee, Altapogee)
 - Print the data to the screen
-  - Print ‘Altitudes of perigee and apogee are:’, Altperigee, Altapogee
+  - Print “Altitudes of perigee and apogee are:”, Altperigee, Altapogee
-  - Print ‘ a, e are:’, a,e
+  - Print “a, e are:“, a,e

 End Loop